Arya-NK/Arya-NK.github.io/about/index.md

 ---

-Based in Gloucestershire, UK.
-Currently working as a data scientist and also pursuing Masters in Software systems from University of Bath.

-# About the blog
----
+A software developer and tech enthusiast living in Cheltenham, Gloucestershire, UK.
+As a bit of my background, I have degree in Computer Science and Engineering from Cochin University of Science and Technology & masters in Software Systems from University of Bath.
+As part of the masters programme, I got opportunity to do an industrial placement as data scientist.
+Followed by, I started working in Software Development.

-My blog post will be primarily focused on Machine Learning, Data Science, Data visualisation and various related topics.
-This blog is a space for me to learn and experiment new things which I would like to share with you.
+This blog is a space for me to learn and write up my favourite topics.
+The blog posts will be focused on Software Engineering, DevOps, Data Science, and various other related topics.